Economy of Toronto

-The economy of Toronto is the largest contributor to the Canadian economy, at 20% of national GDP, and an important economic hub of the world.
+The economy of Toronto is the largest contributor to the Canadian economy, at 20% of the national GDP, and an important economic hub of the world.
 Toronto is a commercial, distribution, financial and industrial centre.
-It is the banking and stock exchange centre of Canada, and is the country's primary wholesale and distribution point.
+It is Canada's banking and stock exchange centre and is the country's primary wholesale and distribution point.
 Ontario's wealth of raw materials and hydroelectric power have made Toronto a primary centre of industry.
 The metropolitan area of Greater Toronto produces more than half of Canada's manufactured goods.
 The economy of Toronto has had a GDP growth rate of 2.4 percent annually since 2009, outpacing the national average.
-Toronto's population was 2.93 million people as of 2017, while the population of the Toronto census metropolitan area was 5.92 million as recorded in the 2016 Canadian Census.
+Toronto's population was 3.025 million people as of 2022, while the population of the Toronto census metropolitan area was 6.47 million during the same year.

 History

 Toronto is located on a crossroads dating back to aboriginal times with excellent harbours with many rivers.
 The economy grew based on the settlement of Ontario.
 During the late 19th century, Toronto became the centre of railways and the supplier of goods to Ontario.
 Its status as a political centre gave it some stability during periods of economic uncertainty.
 Toronto saw a large boom after World War II when immigrants, especially from war-decimated Europe, chose the area to settle.
-Manufacturing, notably automotive manufacturing, grew to supply the growth in population.
+Manufacturing, notably automotive manufacturing, grew to supply the population growth.

 Toronto grew at a faster rate than the other great centre of Canada at the time, Montreal, and surpassed it in the 1970s.
 Shipping by water was instrumental in Toronto's early growth, but this has diminished to the point where the harbour is lightly used by industry.
 The area around Pearson Airport, the country's busiest airport, has become one of the largest industrial areas.

 Further growth in the Toronto area is often attributed to the rise of Quebec separatism, though the extent of its influence is still contested by some, who argue that its effect was exaggerated by the English media.
 During the 1970s, the Quebec Liberal Party and the Parti Québécois enacted a series of French-language laws, which were perceived as unfavourable towards English-language businesses (especially multinational corporations, whose markets extended far beyond Quebec's borders) and English-speaking Montrealers.
 Some of the former (including the Bank of Montreal) and a number of the latter subsequently relocated to Toronto, where French proficiency is not a necessity for business or employment.